Professional Skills Development in Dual-Subject Bachelor

 Learning to learn effectively

-If you have any questions about the workshops/organizational matters etc., please always send an email to kopro@uos.de.
+If you have any questions about the workshops/organizational matters, etc., please always contact us by email at kopro@uos.de.

 Overview of the representatives for the professional skills development area